About Adderall and its Risks

-With drug testing reportedly coming to e-sports, BSCG has decided to include some information on Adderall side effects.
+With drug testing and its introduction to the realm of eGaming, BSCG has decided to include some information Adderall and potential Adderall side effects and concerns.

 - Professional gamers remarked on their use of prescription drugs like adderall to help them focus in a competition in games like Counter Strike.